With over 8 years of experience specialising in clutter and hoarding, I offer 3 types of expertise;

 - Individual counselling for clients

 Using my counselling skills with practical assistance to support clients to understand and address their clutter or hoarding issues.
-With years of mental health experience, my focus is on the client, the items are just a symptom.
+With years of mental health experience, my focus is on the client/participants, the items are just a symptom.

 “Tangible and sensitive help.
 No judgement.
 Help that equips me to get on with living life.
 100% recommend”